Clarissa Ward: Work at CNN

+Fall of Assad coverage and controversy

+In December 2024, amidst the fall of the Assad regime, Ward was accused of faking an interview with an alleged prisoner of said regime.
+The man was shown being discovered by her crew in a prison, hidden under a blanket, later being told he was free to go and shown walking out gripping Ward's arm.
+However, he looked well and his cell was clean.
+CNN has denied staging the report and has defended Ward.
+After this report, Syrian fact-checking group Verify-Sy found that the man gave a fake identity.
+CNN would later confirm the man featured was an intelligence officer, and not an ordinary citizen who had been imprisoned.
+First identifying himself as Adel Ghurbal, he was later found to be Salama Mohammad Salama, a lieutenant in the Assad regime's Air Force Intelligence Directorate accused of committing war crimes such as torture.

 Awards

 Ward received a Peabody Award on May 21, 2012, in New York City for her journalistic coverage inside Syria during the Syrian uprising.
 In October 2014, Washington State University announced that she would receive the 2015 Murrow Award for International Reporting in April 2015.
 She has also received seven Emmy Awards, an Alfred I. duPont-Columbia Silver Baton, and honors from the Radio and Television Correspondents' Association.

 Personal life

-Ward was married in November 2016 at London's Chelsea Old Town Hall to Philipp von Bernstorff, a fund manager, whom she met at a 2007 dinner party in Moscow.
-They have two children.
-Ward knows French and Italian, is basically fluent in Russian, Arabic, and Spanish, and knows basic Mandarin Chinese.
+In November 2016, at London's Chelsea Old Town Hall, Ward married Philipp von Bernstorff, a German fund manager, whom she had met at a 2007 dinner party in Moscow.
+They have three children, all boys, born in 2018, 2020, and 2023.

+Her oldest son suffers from a rare genetic anomaly.
+Ward co-founded the Foundation for ARID1B Research after he was diagnosed.

+Ward speaks fluent English, French, and Italian and conversational Russian, Arabic, and Spanish and knows basic Mandarin Chinese.